-Managing your alarm system's maintenance isn't a task that's to be taken lightly.
+Managing your alarm system's maintenance isn't a task to be taken lightly.
 A well maintained system will be in better condition, functioning correctly and for longer than a system that's just installed and left.

 Like all electronic items, alarm systems will all eventually degrade with time, until the point where they stop working - which is not a good situation to be in.